On China: Content

-Kissinger’s On China is a combination of history, personal narrative, political analysis and reflection being compiled in to 17 chapters.
-One reviewer delineates the book is an "attempt to explain Chinese diplomacy to an American audience, to review the course of U.S.-China relations, and briefly but incisively to address the challenge of sustaining a mutually beneficial interaction".
+Kissinger's On China is a combination of history, personal narrative, political analysis and reflection being compiled in to 17 chapters.
+One reviewer delineates the book is an "attempt to explain Chinese diplomacy to an American audience, to review the course of U.S.–China relations, and briefly but incisively to address the challenge of sustaining a mutually beneficial interaction".

 In the first few chapters of the book Kissinger provides a history of the Chinese view on international affairs and their concepts of international relations.
-He focuses on Chinese Realpolitik and Sun Tzu’s Art of War.
+He focuses on Chinese Realpolitik and Sun Tzu's Art of War.
 Kissinger states that for many years China was the "middle kingdom" of the world surrounded by various small and insignificant states which threatened invasion leading to the construction of a strategic body of thought.
 Kissinger describes China's belief that they are the centre of the world and exemplify the paradigm of civilisation.
 Kissinger examines the domestic and international hardships of China which presaged the development of the People's Republic of China.
-Zachary Keck from E-International Relations wrote "This helps convey the continuity in Chinese foreign policy that, to some degree, hints that there is some predictability in Beijing’s actions".
+Zachary Keck from E-International Relations wrote "This helps convey the continuity in Chinese foreign policy that, to some degree, hints that there is some predictability in Beijing's actions".

 Kissinger introduces Mao Zedong's ideologies, aspiration and tactics and his quest for psychological advantage.
-Kissinger references how a Chinese game known as wei qi drove China's military engagements and influenced their position in the cold war.
+Kissinger references how a Chinese game known as wei qi (or Go) drove China's military engagements and influenced their position in the cold war.
 Kissinger follows on with the topic of the Cold War by summarising the motives of U.S, North Korea, China and the USSR, examining triangular diplomacy and the causes of the Korean War.
 Kissinger proffers that the result of the cold war was a failure for all parties involved within the conflict.